speakeasyjs/speakeasy/README.md

 <a name="otpauthURL"></a>
 ### otpauthURL(options) ⇒ <code>String</code>
-Generate an URL for use with the Google Authenticator app.
+Generate a Google Authenticator-compatible otpauth:// URL for passing the secret to a mobile device to install the secret.

 Authenticator considers TOTP codes valid for 30 seconds.
 Additionally, the app presents 6 digits codes to the user.
 According to the